Dry January: Where to Find the Best Non-Alcoholic Cocktails in Asheville

 Location: 56 Patton Avenue, Asheville

-3. Do Dry January Vegetarian-Style at Laughing Seed Café
+3. Laughing Seed Café

 In one of my favorite spots on Wall Street, you’ll find an extensive bar menu in addition to their many tasty vegetarian entrees.
 You know it’s a good sign when the menu has a whole page of alcohol and a whole page of non-alcoholic options!